-I didn't realize what had happened, but when I returned to school in the fall, my flute skills had somehow skyrocketed.
-Not only was I the best in school, but I won 2nd chair in All-State band that year (which validated the fact that I one of the best high school flutists in the state of Colorado) and I received highest honors (1+) at Solo & Ensemble Festival in the spring.
+I didn't realize what had happened, but when I returned to school in the fall, my music skills had somehow skyrocketed.
+Not only was I the best flutist in school, but I won 2nd chair in All-State band that year (validating that I was one of the best high school flutists in the state of Colorado) and I received the highest honors (1+) at Solo & Ensemble Festival in the spring.

 You see, the guidance of a good private teacher combined with good-quality practice can make a tremendous difference in the life of a student.
 I just wish I had known all of this sooner in my young life, instead of struggling along with my own meager talents for years and years before seeking intervention.

 Currently, I'm an active instructor and performer with a diverse musical background.
-Most recently, I was a member of the Island Chamber Players in Honolulu, a member and soloist of the Kansas City Flute Choir, and a flutist with the Stuttgart Theatre Center Orchestra in Germany.
+Most recently, I performed as a flutist with the Stuttgart Theatre Center Orchestra in Germany.
+I was a member of the Island Chamber Players in Honolulu, and a member and soloist with the Kansas City Flute Choir.
 I also dabble in double bass and played big band with the Austin Community Stage Ensemble in Texas.

-As an approachable mentor, tenacious troubleshooter, and steadfast encourager who sets and maintains high expectations, I have experience connecting to students of all ages and skill levels.
-I can empathize with beginners struggling to learn basic fundamentals, performance techniques, and band and orchestra skills, and I'm able to relate to advanced students who are preparing for contests and competitive audition processes.
-I'm acquainted with teaching children as young as 4 or 5, and am also very fond of tutoring senior citizens.
+As an approachable mentor, tenacious troubleshooter, and steadfast encourager who sets and maintains high expectations, I have experience connecting with students of all ages and skill levels.
+I can empathize with beginners struggling to learn basic fundamentals, performance techniques, and band and orchestra skills, and I can relate to advanced students who are preparing for contests and competitive audition processes.
+I'm acquainted with teaching children as young as four or five, and am also very fond of tutoring senior citizens.

-As a committed educator, I attend music education and flute conferences annually to stay on top of new repertoire, curricula, techniques, software, and teaching styles.
-I am devoted to developing accuracy in rhythm and pitch, purity in tone, excellence in music-reading ability, superb breath-support, dynamic posture, and helping my students understand the context of performance in the complementary fields of Music Theory, Music History, and Composition.
+As a committed educator, I attend instrumental and pedagogy conferences annually to stay on top of new repertoire, curricula, techniques, software, and teaching styles.
+I am devoted to developing accuracy in rhythm and pitch, purity in tone, excellence in music-reading ability, superb breath-support, and dynamic posture.
+I help my students understand the context of performance in the complementary fields of Music Theory, Music History, and Composition.

 My husband, Joe, and I live a crazy gypsy military lifestyle as we traipse around the globe with our 8 noisy-but-loveable children and giant canine in tow.
-In my spare time, I help run a non-profit organization called Zeteo Mission Partners (www.zeteomissionpartners.org) that cares for children in Asia who have been rescued from trafficking situations.
-I also enjoy dance, yoga, photography, science, calligraphy, genealogy, traveling, education, sewing, cooking, baking, and eating.
+I enjoy dance, yoga, photography, science, calligraphy, genealogy, traveling, education, sewing, cooking, baking, and eating.
+I also run a nonprofit organization called Zeteo Mission Partners (www.zeteomissionpartners.org) that cares for young children in Asia who have been rescued from trafficking situations.